drewandersonnz/job-test-20151118/README.md

 ## Tip:

 You can get the address for target-ip from the "PLAY RECAP" at the end of the last playbook.

+## Cleaning:

+ * Log into AWS console
+ * Terminate all instances within VPC
+ * Delete VPC and all associated resources
+ * Delete keypair (this will trip up any rebuilds as keypair cannot be saved twice)